UCB-stat-159-s23/project-Group27/README.md

 Run `make env` in your terminal/shell to set up the conda environment.

 Then use resulting `traffic-collisions` kernel to run all analysis notebooks.

+# Testing

+To test the analysis/test functions, navigate to the root directory and run pytest.

+# License